-If you want to do some advanced configurations, please click the Advanced button, and the page shown in Figure 4-6 will then appear:
+If you want to do some advanced configurations, please click the Advanced button, and the page shown in Figure 4-9 will then appear:

-PPPoE Advanced Settings
+PPPoE Advanced Settin gs

 MTU Size (in bytes): 1480 (The default is 1480, do not change unless necessary.)

-Service Name:

-AC Name:
+Service Name: AC Name:

 Use IP address specified by ISP

 ISP Specified IP Address: 0.0.0

-Detect Online Interval: 0 Seconds (0 ~ 120 seconds, the default is 0, 0 means not detecting.)
+Detect Online Interval: O Seconds (0 ~ 120 seconds, the default is 0, 0 means not detecting.)

 Use the following DNS Servers

 Primary DNS: 0.0.0

 Secondary DNS: 0.0.0.0 (Optional)

 Save Back

-Figure 4-6 PPPoE Advanced Settings
+Figure 4-9 PPPoE Advanced Settings

 - MTU Size The default MTU size is "1480" bytes, which is usually fine.
 It is not recommended that you change the default MTU Size unless required by your ISP. - Service Name/AC Name The service name and AC (Access Concentrator) name should not be configured unless you are sure it is necessary for your ISP.
-In most cases, leaving these fields blank will work. - ISP Specified IP Address If your ISP does not automatically assign IP addresses to the Router during login, please click "Use IP address specified by ISP" check box and enter the IP address provided by your ISP in dotted-decimal notation. - Detect Online Interval The Router will detect Access Concentrator online at every interval.
+In most cases, leaving these fields blank will work.

+- ISP Specified IP Address If your ISP does not automatically assign IP addresses to the Router during login, please click "Use IP address specified by ISP" check box and enter the IP address provided by your ISP in dotted-decimal notation. - Detect Online Interval The Router will detect Access Concentrator online at every interval.
 The default value is "0".
 You can input the value between "0" and "120".
 The value "0" means no detect. - Primary DNS/Secondary DNS If your ISP does not automatically assign DNS addresses to the Router during login, please click "Use the following DNS servers" check box and enter the IP address in dotted-decimal notation of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it as well.

-If your ISP provides BigPond Cable (or Heart Beat Signal) connection, please select BigPond Cable.
-And you should enter the following parameters (Figure 4-7):
+4. If your ISP provides BigPond Cable (or Heart Beat Signal) connection, please select BigPond Cable.
+And you should enter the following parameters (Figure 4-10):

 WAN

 WAN Connection Type: BigPond Cable

-User Name: usemame
+User Name:

-Password: •••••
+Password:

 Auth Server: sm-server

 Auth Domain:

 MTU Size (in bytes): 1500 (The default is 1500, do not change unless necessary.)

-Onnect on Demand
+Connection Mode: Connect on Demand

+Connection mode:

+Connect Automatically Connect Manually

 Max Idle Time: 15 minutes (0 means remain active at all times.)

-Connect Automatically

-🔘 Connect Manually

-Max Idle Time: 15 minutes (0 means remain active at all times.)

 Connect Disconnect Disconnected!

 Save

-Figure 4-7 WAN - BigPond Cable
+Figure 4-10 WAN - BigPond Cable

-User Name/Password - Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive.

-- > Auth Server Enter the authenticating server IP address or host name. - > Auth Domain Type in the domain suffix server name based on your location.
+- User Name/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive. - > Auth Server Enter the authenticating server IP address or host name. - > Auth Domain - Type in the domain suffix server name based on your location.